G4ALG's QRP Radio Pages

 [ Previously GW4ALG (QRT in February 2007) ]

-Home ] Antennas ] Equipment ] Introduction ] Links ] QRP Operating ] Station Summary ]
+Home ] Antennas ] Introduction ] QRP Operating ] Station Equipment ] Station Summary ] Test Equipment ] Links ]

 Doublet Antenna

-This doublet has a top of 2 x 23 m.
-The centre feedpoint is supported at 11 m above ground by a copper beech tree.
-Initial results are most encouraging, resulting in much better performance than the previous loop, with less local noise at the receiver.
+The doublet has a top of 2 x 23 m.
+The centre feed point is supported at 11 m above ground by a copper beech tree.